How to Write a Capstone Project With Ease

 How to Do a Capstone Project: What’s So Special About It?

 A capstone project is another way to sum up skills and competencies the student has gained during the course.
 This kind of paper may be presented in various forms: case studies, research papers, surveys, outcome-based evaluation, focus groups, and more.
 The type and complexity will depend on the tutor’s requirements and course.
-The student needs to pick a topic related to the course or specialization and write a paper.
+The student needs to pick one of capstone project ideas related to the course or specialization and write a paper.
 Typically, a capstone project will be connected with the future specialization and require strong skills in teamwork, public speaking, and critical and analytical thinking.

 How long is a capstone project?
 This will depend on the tutor’s requirements and usually is approximately forty pages long or more.
 You will be given plenty of time to write it.